 Criteria for evaulating NoSQL technologies

-- Storage model: How is the data stored in the nosql database.
+- Data/Storage model: How is the data stored in the nosql database.

-- Use cases for storage model: What are the use cases that can be supported due to the underlying storage model
+- Use cases (suitable and not suitable): What are the use cases that can be supported due to the underlying storage model

-- Limitations of storage model: What are the limitations due to the underlying storage model
+- Limitations: What are the limitations due to the underlying storage model

 - Supported data types: What are the supported data types for storing data